MJO-Teleconnection-Diagnostics/pyMTDG/README.md

 conda env create -n mjo_telecon --file mjo_telecon.yml
 ~~~

 c.
-Go to the `driver` directory to run the code.
+Go to the `driver` directory to run the code (-h will display all the options).
 ~~~
 cd driver
 python mjo_gui.py -h

-(this will display a help screen showing the flags and the options pertaining to them.)
+(command above will display a help screen showing the flags and the options pertaining to them.)
+(to run with the graphical interface simply type whats below) python3 mjo_gui.py -g yes
 ~~~
 d. when compiling without the graphical interface
 ~~~